Auctions can be a great way to snap up property at the best prices – but only if you know what you’re doing.

 8. Get covered with insurance

-As soon as you’ve successfully bid and the gavel comes down, the property becomes your responsibility.
+As soon as you’ve successfully bid over the reserve price and the gavel comes down, the property becomes your responsibility.

 This means lining up buildings insurance from that day, which will protect the bricks, mortar and structure in events such as fire or flooding.

 You don't have to take this from your mortgage lender and you can compare deals with our partners, uSwitch, here.

 1. Be 100% prepared

 You’ll typically have to bring two forms of ID to an auction, plus proof that you can afford the 10% deposit.

 It’s always best for prospective buyers to check with the auction house beforehand, though.

 Leave plenty of time to register pre auction and bag a seat that gives you both good visibility of the room and the auctioneer. ie. possibly closer to the back.